The open access wars

 It also uses an old result about quantum beam splitters.
 How can the output of a beamsplitter be distinguished from two independent broadcasts of the same source?
 Answer: only if the broadcast was a coherent state.
 Therefore we have the “golden property” of a quantum beam splitter: the only input states producing pure output states for a quantum limited attenuator are coherent states.

 The main result of this talk is a proof of the majorization conjecture.
 This addresses the question: what is the minimum noise or disorder achievable at the output state, optimizing over all possible input states?
 The output from a coherent input state majorizes all other output states.
-Namely, if \Phi is a Gaussian channel, then
+Namely, if $latex \Phi$ is a Gaussian channel, then

-\Phi(\lvert\alpha\rangle\!\langle\alpha\rvert) \succ \Phi(\rho) for all \rho, \lvert\alpha\rangle.
+$latex \Phi(\lvert\alpha\rangle\!\langle\alpha\rvert) \succ \Phi(\rho)$ for all $latex \rho, \lvert\alpha\rangle$.

 Here is an awesome summary of what this research project has accomplished.